 How We Hire

 This is a fully-remote, full-time position.
-We’re currently hiring people who live in UTC-7 to UTC-4 for the North America role or UTC+7 to UTC+13 for the APAC role.
+We’re currently hiring people who live in UTC-8 to UTC-4 time zones only; we’re not looking for folks to shift their working hours to accommodate the specific time zone requirement.
 Compensation is $134k USD plus equity, with health care for US employees, flexible vacation time, and hardware/phone allowances.

 Our hiring process may be a little different from what you’re used to.
 We respect career experience but we aren’t hypnotized by it, and we’re thrilled at the prospect of discovering new talent.
 So instead of purely resumes and interviews, we’re going to show you the kind of work we’re doing and then see if you enjoy actually doing it, with “work-sample challenges”.
 Unlike a lot of places that assign “take-home problems”, our challenges are the backbone of our whole process; they’re not pre-screeners for an interview gauntlet.
 (We’re happy to talk, though!)